 - Review your credit report: If everything is in order, do your best to keep it this way in the weeks and months to come.
 If you find something alarming, such as an error or a past due account, take immediate action.

 - Get professional assistance: This isn’t the time to do everything yourself.
-There are many places you can turn for professional assistance, including your accountant, a financial planner and a family law attorney.
+There are many places you can turn for professional assistance, including your accountant, a financial planner and a family law attorney in Denver.
 These professionals are able to answer your questions and point you in the right direction.

 Even if you take all these steps to prepare your finances for divorce, it’s still possible you could run into issues along the way.
 It’s imperative to remain calm and focus on moving through the process one step at a time.